sigp/lighthouse/book/src/help_bn.md

       --quic-port6 <PORT>
           The UDP port that quic will listen on over IPv6 if listening over both IPv4 and IPv6.
-Defaults to `port6` + 1 --safe-slots-to-import-optimistically <INTEGER>
+Defaults to `port6` + 1 --self-limiter-protocols <self-limiter-protocols>
-          Used to coordinate manual overrides of the SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY parameter.
-This flag should only
-          be used if the user has a clear understanding that the broad Ethereum community has elected to override this parameter in the event of an attack at the PoS transition block.
-Incorrect use of this flag can cause your node to possibly accept an invalid chain or sync more slowly.
-Be extremely careful with this flag.
-      --self-limiter-protocols <self-limiter-protocols>
           Enables the outbound rate limiter (requests made by this node).Rate limit quotas per protocol can be set in the form of